Donald Rusk Currey: Discovery and felling

 In 1963, Currey was a graduate student at the University of North Carolina at Chapel Hill.
 Under a fellowship from the National Science Foundation, Currey was studying the climate dynamics of the Little Ice Age using dendrochronology techniques.

 The bristlecone pines that grow in California, Nevada and Utah were discovered to be older than any species yet dated, and in 1963 Currey became aware of a Great Basin Bristlecone Pine population in the Snake Range and on Wheeler Peak in eastern Nevada in particular.
 At the time he visited the area, in the summer of 1964, he did not know that previous researchers had examined the area.
 Based on the size, growth rate and growth forms of some of the trees he became convinced that some very old specimens existed on the mountain and, using the scientific methods of the time, Currey began taking core samples to check.
-He found that some exceeded 3,000 years in age, taking particular interest in a tree he designated WPN-114, the previously named Prometheus.
+He found that some exceeded 3,000 years in age, taking particular interest in a tree he designated WPN-114 (the aforementioned Prometheus).

-Currey was unable to obtain a continuous series of overlapping cores from WPN-114: he had tried at least four times with a 28 inch long borer, breaking two borers, but to no avail.
+Currey was unable to obtain a continuous series of overlapping cores from WPN-114: he had tried at least four times with a 28 in borer, breaking two borers, but to no avail.
 He decided to ask for permission from the United States Forest Service to fell the tree.
 He was already acquainted with Forest Service officials at the nearby Lehman Caves National Monument (later part of the much larger Great Basin National Park which includes the area Currey was working in), and made a request to Donald E. Cox, a district Forest Service ranger, for permission to cut down the tree in order to examine the whole trunk in cross-section.
 Cox felt that the request was scientifically sound and, after convincing superiors that the particular tree was not a landmark, gained approval for felling it.

 After securing permission, Cox informed Currey and assigned a Forest Service crew to join the young researcher and bring back the samples.
 The tree was cut and sectioned on August 6, 1964, and several pieces of the sections hauled out to be processed and analyzed, first by Currey, then, later, by others.
 To their surprise, the tree was not only old, but older than any other non-clonal organism known until 2013, when the Methuselah tree passed the age of Prometheus.